-About the GMHC
+About the 2022 GMHC

-Academy of Mobility Humanities (AMH) of Konkuk University intends to create innovative research platforms to deal with the development of mobility technology, the daily movement of things, and their connected issues.
+The Academy of Mobility Humanities (AMH) of Konkuk University intends to create innovative research platforms to deal with the development of mobility technology, the daily movement of things, and their connected issues.
 The HK+ Mobility Humanities Institute (MHI), a sub institute of the Academy of Mobility Humanities (AMH), is the leading research institute for Humanities Korea Plus (HK+), supported by the National Research Foundation in 2018.
 MHI hosts the annual GMHC.
 The AMH attempts to help to cultivate a better society for humanities-based thinking.
 In doing so, we aim to become one of the main representative institutes of mobility research internationally, which also fosters new researchers.
 The AMH continues to evolve as a center from where mobility-focused research engages practical as well as scholarly questions that are planetary in scope.